Display Patient Information Leaflets

 It is recommended by that adults should have least 30g of fibre a day.
 Following surgery, this may be difficult to achieve, but where possible choose high fibre foods to help increase the amount of fibre you eat.

-Reading Labels: When reading the food labels for fibre content, consider foods that have the following amounts:
+When reading the food labels for fibre content, consider foods that have the following amounts:

-High Fibre 6g per 100g
+High Fibre: 6g per 100g

-Medium Fibre 3g per 100g
+Medium Fibre: 3g per 100g

 Some of the best fibre rich foods are, including the amount of fibre per 100g.